 8. Create the outside interface.

-Remember we have configured the first interface as NAT on the VMware workstation, and we are going to configure the same interface inside the Palo alto firewall.
+We have configured the second interface as Bridged mode on the VMware workstation, and we are going to configure the same interface on the Palo alto firewall as well.

-The first interface ethernet1/1 is our outside interface connected to the NAT, after the configuration the outside interface will start to receive the IP address from the DHCP server on the NAT.
+The first interface ethernet1/1 is our outside interface connected to the Bridge, after the configuration, the outside interface will start to receive the IP address from the DHCP service on my LAN router.